ventsi-georgiev/temp/README.md

 ---

 ## Backend Setup & Mobile Flow
-**Important:** The Computop Mobile SDK does **not** require any special client-side initialization with long-lived merchant credentials.
+**Important:** The Nexi Paygate iOS SDK does **not** require any special client-side initialization with long-lived merchant credentials.
 Instead, sensitive operations (creating the payment intent and obtaining OAuth access tokens) must be performed on your backend (server-to-server).
 The mobile app receives short-lived tokens from the backend and uses them to confirm the payment via the SDK.

 ### What the backend must do (Back End → Back End)